It's Free and It's All Good - HE2399

 Good oral health can also improve your overall health.
 (Gum disease has been linked with heart and lung diseases and diabetes.)

 What to do?

-- Phone or visit your chosen dentist to make an appointment for a check-up.
+- Phone or visit your chosen oral health therapist/dental therapist to make an appointment for a check-up.

 - Turn up for your appointment.
 Let the receptionist know you are there and who you are.
 You’ll need to fill out an enrolment form when you get there.